FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 ## ./vm_vhost
 ### intel-x710
 #### avf
-##### 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-##### 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-##### 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-##### 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND x710 AND drv_avf AND 2lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
 #### dpdk-vfio-pci
 ### intel-xxv710
 #### avf
-##### 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm
-##### 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2bdbasemaclrn-eth-2vhostvr1024-1vm-vppl2xc
-##### 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm
-##### 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-1vm-vppl2xc
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND 1lbvpplacp-dot1q-l2xcbase-eth-2vhostvr1024-1vm-vppl2xc
 ##### eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn-eth-2vhostvr1024-1vm